-Over the course of his career, Bill has been involved in a selection of high-profile, high-stakes and long-running litigation.
+Over the course of his career, Bill has been involved in a number of high-profile, high-stakes and long-running litigations.
 Notably, he has represented Hercules Incorporated since the late 1970s in Agent Orange litigation, where the U.S. Court of Appeals for the Second Circuit affirmed the dismissal of the last U.S. Agent Orange cases brought by both U.S. veterans of the Vietnam War and Vietnamese citizens.
-Bill is currently assisting in the defense of a new Agent Orange lawsuit recently filed in a suburb of Paris, France by a Vietnamese national.
+Bill is currently assisting in the defense of an Agent Orange lawsuit filed in a suburb of Paris, France by a Vietnamese national.

 Tufts Lawyers Association (alumni organization).